jnk0le/cortexm-AES/README.md

 Uses a single T table per enc/dec cipher and additional inv_sbox for final round in decryption.

 Based on CM34 implementation, carefully reordered for dual issue pipeline, with 2x32 bit DTCM interface, to avoid data dependent issuing capability from even/odd DTCM words.
-The speed differences can be illustrated by the following code:
+The time differences can be illustrated by the following code:
 ```
 	tick = DWT->CYCCNT;
 	asm volatile(""